-Monitoring of assessments should be designed to reflect the health and safety needs of schools, staff, and students
+Monitor the administration of statewide assessments to ensure that applicable federal and local assessment law, regulations, policies, plans, and manuals are being followed.
+LEA monitoring of assessments during test administration should be designed to reflect the health and safety needs of schools, staff, and students.